 Throughout the whole weekend, like millions of parents across the country, we tried to decide what to say to Nina, if anything at all.
 The only reason I felt inclined to was in preparation for her hearing something at school.
 If she was going to hear anything, we wanted it to be from us.
 We gave her a version of the story with no details.
 She basically just absorbed the information without much reaction, exactly what we expected.
 A second call from the principal came just at the right time -- after bedtime on Sunday when so many parents were feeling anxious about what our children would hear and how it would feel to drop them off the next day.

 He provided an overview of what would happen in the morning: an (age-appropriate) morning meeting to talk about the event, to validate any feelings the children were having and to decide on a positive action to take in recognition of both the children who lost their lives and those who survived.
-As a parent, I appreciated this prompt, thorough and sincere outreach from the school.

 I rested easy that night, having faith that the school staff would be caring and thoughtful in guiding how the next day would unfold, Nina’s teacher in particular.
 We completely trusted her to handle any conversation that came up in the best way possible.
 I also knew that in a terrible situation like the one at Sandy Hook, she would be as heroic as those we’ve all read about.